-Custom KPIs designed in Pyramid are comprised of actual values, target values and status values.
+KPIs are comprised of actual values, target values, status values and bands.

 Status values are a logical comparison of the actual to the target to express whether the actual is dong better, worse or the same in comparison to the target value.
 To make the analysis meaningful, the status values need to be reviewed in the context of ranges or 'bands' which are the numerical ranges that describe and define 'better', 'worse' and 'the same'.